Installing Python and the SDK

 Preview packages can be installed using the

-$ pip install --pre azure-mgmt-compute # will install only the latest Compute Management library
+$ pip install --pre azure-mgmt-compute # installs only the latest Compute Management library

 You can also install a set of Azure libraries in a single line using the